Steven Matz: St. Louis Cardinals

-On November 29, 2021, Matz and the St. Louis Cardinals finalized a four-year, $44 million contract.
-He made 15 appearances (10 starts) for the Cardinals in 2022, missing half of the year due to injuries, and compiled a 5.25 ERA with 54 strikeouts over 48 innings.
-Matz made 25 appearances (17 starts) for St. Louis in 2023, registering a 4–7 record and 3.86 ERA with 98 strikeouts across 105 innings pitched.
+Matz became a much-sought-after free agent after his bounce-back year in Toronto, with at least six teams pursuing him.
+Just as it seemed he was about to sign a deal to return to the Mets, Matz on November 29, 2021 finalized a four-year $44 million contract to pitch for the St. Louis Cardinals.
+(Mets' owner Steve Cohen raged on Twitter against Matz's agent, saying, "I’ve never seen such unprofessional behavior exhibited by a player’s agent.
+I guess words and promises don’t matter."
+For his part, Matz denied having made any verbal agreements with the Mets, and both Cohen and Matz insisted that they had no issue with the other.)
+Matz made 15 appearances (10 starts) for the Cardinals in 2022, missing half of the year due to injuries, and compiled a 5.25 ERA with 54 strikeouts over 48 innings.
+The following year, 2023, Matz made 25 appearances (17 starts) for St. Louis, registering a 4–7 record and 3.86 ERA with 98 strikeouts across 105 innings pitched.

-Matz began the 2024 season as part of the Cardinals' rotation, struggling to a 6.18 ERA in 6 starts.
+Matz began the 2024 season as part of the Cardinals' rotation, struggling to a 6.18 ERA in six starts.
 He was placed on the injured list with a lower back strain on May 3, 2024, and transferred to the 60–day injured list on June 28.
 Matz was activated on September 1.
+He made 12 total appearances for the Cardinals, compiling a 1-2 record and 5.08 ERA with 33 strikeouts across 44 1/3 innings pitched.

-Matz began the 2025 season in the Cardinals bullpen.
+Matz began the 2025 season in the Cardinals' bullpen.
 In his first appearance on March 30, 2025, he recorded his first career save.
+In 32 appearances (two starts) for St. Louis, Matz pitched to a 5-2 record and 3.44 ERA with 47 strikeouts over 55 innings of work.

 Boston Red Sox

 On July 31, 2025, the Cardinals traded Matz to the Boston Red Sox in exchange for Blaze Jordan.
+Matz made 21 relief appearances for the Red Sox, recording a 2.08 ERA with 12 strikeouts and one save across 21 2/3 innings pitched.

+Tampa Bay Rays

+On December 16, 2025, Matz signed a two-year, $15 million contract with the Tampa Bay Rays.
+On June 6, 2026, the Rays announced that Matz would be moving to the bullpen after recording a 5.48 ERA across his first 10 starts of the season.